 The answer is yes!
 The oldest and most legendary roof terrace hides at the edge of the old town, on top of an old bomb shelter that today houses a restaurant called Wanhan Rauman Kellari (‘Old Rauma Cellar’).
 Here you can literally dine in a cellar and enjoy some dessert drinks on a roof.
 All locals call this roof terrace as Kissan Katto = ‘The Cat Roof’ that’s inherited from the old name of the restaurant.

-The newest roof terrace in Rauma is so new that I haven’t even had time to test it yet!
-Opened only a few weeks ago, restaurant and sports bar Tifosi has a roof terrace on top of the shopping centre Potkur right at the gate of Old Rauma.
-Knowing the location, I’m sure this roof terrace is a top choice for enjoying some refreshing drinks on a hot summer day (yes, we do have those in Finland).
+The newest roof terrace in Rauma opened to public last summer.
+Restaurant and sports bar Tifosi has a roof terrace on top of the shopping centre Potkur right at the gate of Old Rauma.

 Additional tip: The very best views in Rauma are included in the price when dining in Rauma water tower

 Not many tourists know that you can go to the top of Rauma water tower to admire some of the best views in this town.
 Neither do they know there is a restaurant on the top of the tower.
-The name of the restaurant Torni literally means a tower, and it’s a perfect place if you’re looking for a place where to enjoy stunning landscapes while dining.
+Sky Lounge Torni is a perfect place if you’re looking for a place where to enjoy stunning landscapes while dining.

 There you go, more than 20 reasons (other than the old town) to visit Rauma this summer.
 But wait, I didn’t run out of Rauma tips quite yet.
 As you shouldn’t skip our beautiful UNESCO-listed old town during your visit, I want to share 10 local tips for Old Rauma that you wouldn’t necessarily know or notice without a little help.